June 15, 2020

 Kenyon has announced plans to resume in-person instruction for fall semester.
 Read more here.

 Sustainability at Kenyon takes many forms.
 There are a myriad of opportunities and resources for those wishing to get more involved from student-led clubs to the Sustainability Council and green alumni organizations.

 ECO is a student-run organization that focuses on environmental initiatives on campus and works to create an environmentally friendly culture at Kenyon.
+ECO helped organize the 2019 Community for Climate Conference on campus, as well as Kenyon’s Climate Strike.
 Contact firstname.lastname@example.org for more information.

 The Kenyon Land Lords focus on service learning through hands-on conservation work and learning about the ecology and science of conservation practices.
 This includes assisting the Brown Family Environmental Center by managing invasive plant species, blazing trails and completing necessary construction projects.
 Contact email@example.com for more information.

 The Sustainability Council is a collection of faculty, staff, and students working towards engaging our community with the task of reducing Kenyon’s footprint on the planet.
 The Council provides a venue to discuss ideas and to coordinate projects and initiatives.
 Contact Director of Green Initiatives David Heithaus at firstname.lastname@example.org for more information or visit the Sustainability Council Facebook page.